pyrustic/asyncpal/README.md

   # some useful properties
-  future.cancel_flag  # boolean set to True after cancel() is called future.is_cancelled  # boolean that confirms cancellation future.is_done  # is True when Completed, Cancelled, or Failed future.is_pending  # True while task is pending future.is_running  # True while task is running
+  future.cancel_flag  # boolean set to True after cancel() is called future.is_cancelled # boolean that confirms cancellation future.is_done      # True when Completed, Cancelled, or Failed future.is_pending   # True while task is pending future.is_running   # True while task is running
   # etc...
 ```